 I walk around feeling as if something bad is going to happen.

 Signs of Too Little Worry

-It is also not uncommon for people with COPD to want to "take a break" from being sick.
+It is also not uncommon for people with Chronic Lung Disease to want to "take a break" from being sick.
 At these times they may find themselves not paying enough attention to the illness, or on some level denying that they even have a health problem.
 They may notice some of the following:

 I frequently overextend myself and pay for it with worse symptoms the next day or two.

 I try to use as little medication as possible, and as little oxygen as possible, even when my doctor wants me to use more.

 Sometimes I pretend I don't have Chronic Lung Disease, even in situations when I know it might be important to let others know.

 When I'm feeling "hassled" by my Chronic Lung Disease, I drink more alcohol than I should because it lets me forget about the Chronic Lung Disease.